 Cat Ba island is a combination of 367 islands and known as the biggest island in Vietnam.
 It is approximately 32 miles away from Hai Phong.
 This island aims to protect biodiversity and sketches the unique landscaping pattern.
 Floating Houses are another feature of this island.

 Bai Dinh Temple is located in Ninh Binh Province in Vietnam.
 It is Southeast Asia’s largest Buddhist complex with 500 intricately carved statues of Buddha which are made of bronze and the height is 10 meters.
-This temple covers the area of 7 million square meters with a tall pagoda of 13 stories.
+This temple covers an area of 7 million square meters with a tall pagoda of 13 stories.
 Most of the materials used here are from local handicraft villages.

 Quan Cong Temple was founded in 1653, dedicated to Quan Van Truong who was a Chinese general.
 There is a statue of him made of paper mâché on a wooden frame in the center of the temple.
 It is located in Hoi An and sketches the combination of typical Chinese and Vietnamese artisans.
 This temple preserves a lot of valuable antiques like lacquered boards engraved with Chinese characters.